la-bala/Neural-Network-Bean-Classifier/README.md

 ### Hayden Iske and Leo Bala

 ### How to run the program
+In a terminal, execute:\
 python NeuralNet-2.py

+Make sure all libraries used, listed below, are installed.\

+Results of each model are printed to standard output as well as included in a outputtable.csv file created after the program is run.
+Each run will update outputtable.csv.\
+Before the program ends the plot of model history will appear in a new window.
+The program ends once you close this plot.

 ### Results summary
 x activation function performed the best and y is why we think so. a b c other hyperparameters performed the best.